-This blueberry olive oil cake is a true cultural mashup...Italian olive oil cake paired with the very American concepts of blueberry upside down cake and cornbread.
+This blueberry olive oil cake is a true cultural mashup...Italian olive oil cake paired with the very American concepts of blueberry upside-down cake and cornbread.
 It's ready in under an hour, and while it's still a dessert, the olive oil and cornmeal give it a nutritional leg up on your average butter and flour-based cake.

 For Americans, it may sound strange to use olive oil in sweet dishes, but to many cultures around the Mediterranean Sea it's second nature.
 Olive oil cake has been made for centuries, and while this blueberry version isn't a traditional recipe, it goes a long way toward making the case for baking with olive oil.